jonmatthis/jonmatthis/docs/presentations/2024-10-03-AI-EduTech-Vid.md

 - Briefly talk about how the basic ChatGPT/SkellyBot UI works (i.e. interface + server calls)
   - Mention that OpenAI is conflating 'agent' and 'model' with their latest `o1` models

+- **KEY FACTORS OF CURRENT IMPLEMENTATION**
+  - Flexiblity and specificity of purpose
+  - Heirarchical prompting frameworks
-- **KEY FACTOR** - Flexiblity and specificity of purpose, and STUDENT CHAT DATA availability
+  - STUDENT CHAT DATA availability

 ## 2 - Integration with LMS (i.e. Canvas/Blackboard)?
 - Yes, for sure!
 Could be built around the LMS' API for external applications